Axway/flowmanager/README.md

 Furthermore you must edit the `flowcentral` service located in the same file.
 You must fill out the MongoDB environment variables with the appropriate values specific to your custom solution.
 Finally you must comment/remove the entry `depends_on` from the `flowcentral`.

-When using mongo with ssl the truststore must be generated and put in the apropriated path *Note* At this moment we support only jks truststores
+When using mongo with ssl the truststore must be generated and put in the apropriated path.

+*Note* At this moment we support only jks truststores